AEspinosaDev/Vulkan-Engine/README.md

 		scene->add(model);

 //Rendering loop by quering the window obj
 		while (!window->get_window_should_close())
 		{
 			Window::poll_events();
 			renderer->render(scene);
 		}
+//Call this function conviniently shut down the renderer
+//By doing this, the renderer will clean all memory used by its resources
 		renderer->shutdown();

 	}